aws-samples/eks-anywhere-addons/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file..
+See the LICENSE file.

 ## 🙌 Community
 We welcome all individuals who are enthusiastic about Kubernetes to become a part of this open source conformance framework.
 Your contributions and participation are invaluable to the success of this project.

 Built with  ❤️ at AWS.